Veexx/driver-page/README.md

 # driver-page
-a simple demo for weapp
+a simple demo for spa